zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

 **Install ORDS using SQL Developer**

 Oracle REST Data Services (ORDS) is bundled with SQL Developer.
-You can use SQL Developer to install the ORDS version that is bundled in SQL Developer or a standalone version.
+You can use [SQL Developer](https://www.oracle.com/database/technologies/appdev/sqldeveloper-landing.html) to install the ORDS version or install ORDS standalone.

-Check this [link](https://docs.oracle.com/cd/E55747_01/appdev.41/e55591/sql-developer-REST.htm#RPTUG46295) on how to install ORDS using sqldeveloper.

 As part of this lab , ORDS is pre-installed and ready for use.
 Check this [link](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/19.2/aelig/installing-REST-data-services.html#GUID-B6661F35-3EE3-4CB3-9379-40D0B8E24635) for ORDS installation steps.